 Section 1.
 The Employer and the Union agree that employees in the bargaining unit shall have the right to form, join, or assist the Union or to refrain from any such activity, freely and without fear of penalty or reprisal, and each employee shall be protected in the exercise of such right.
-The parties agree that no interference, restraint, coercion, or discrimination will be practiced by the

-Employer or the Union in the exercise of these employee rights.
+The parties agree that no interference, restraint, coercion, or discrimination will be practiced by the Employer or the Union in the exercise of these employee rights.
 Such rights include:

-- A. To act for a labor organization in the capacity of a representative and the right, in that capacity, to present the views of the labor organization to heads of agencies and other officials of the Executive Branch of the Government, the Congress, or other appropriate authorities, and - B. To engage in collective bargaining with respect to conditions of employment through representatives chosen by employees under 5 U.S.C., Chapter 71. - Section 2.
-Employees have the right, regardless of Union membership, to bring matters of personal concern to the attention of appropriate officials in accordance with applicable laws, rules, regulations, or established agency policy. - Section 3.
-Employees have the right to be represented by an attorney or by a representative of their choice in any grievance or statutory appeal action, except those subject to the negotiated grievance procedures contained in this Agreement. - Section 4.
-Nothing in this Agreement shall require an employee to become or to remain a member of the Union, or to pay money to the organization, except pursuant to a voluntary written authorization by a member for the payment of dues through payroll deduction as further delineated in this Agreement. - Section 5.
-The Union shall be given the opportunity to be represented at any examination of a unit employee by a representative of the Employer in connection with an investigation if: - A. The employee reasonably believes that the examination may result in disciplinary action against the employee; and - B. The employee requests representation.
+A. To act for a labor organization in the capacity of a representative and the right, in that capacity, to present the views of the labor organization to heads of agencies and other officials of the Executive Branch of the Government, the Congress, or other appropriate authorities, and

+B. To engage in collective bargaining with respect to conditions of employment through representatives chosen by employees under 5 U.S.C., Chapter 71.

+Section 2.
+Employees have the right, regardless of Union membership, to bring matters of personal concern to the attention of appropriate officials in accordance with applicable laws, rules, regulations, or established agency policy.

+Section 3.
+Employees have the right to be represented by an attorney or by a representative of their choice in any grievance or statutory appeal action, except those subject to the negotiated grievance procedures contained in this Agreement.

+Section 4.
+Nothing in this Agreement shall require an employee to become or to remain a member of the Union, or to pay money to the organization, except pursuant to a voluntary written authorization by a member for the payment of dues through payroll deduction as further delineated in this Agreement.

+Section 5: Weingarten Rights

+An exclusive representative (Union) shall be given the opportunity to be present at any examination of an employee by an agency representative in connection with an investigation if the employee reasonably believes the examination may result in disciplinary action and the employee requests representation.

-These rights will be disseminated to all BUEs by the Employer on an annual basis.
-Employees will be informed upon initial hire and annually thereafter of their rights under 5 U.S.C., Chapter 71, Section 7114(a) (2) (B), (Weingarten Rights).
+These Weingarten Rights will be disseminated to all BUEs by the Employer during in-processing and on an annual basis.

 Section 6.
-The parties recognize where an investigation takes place as outlined in Section 5 above, and the employee requests Union representation, it is in both parties' interest that a Union-designated representative be released from normal duties in a timely fashion.
-This allows for both the statutory representation process to take place and the investigative procedure to proceed in an expeditious manner.
-However, it is also understood there may be limited instances where this may not be possible due to mission-related requirements.
-In this limited circumstance, the Employer agrees to postpone the investigative process for a reasonable amount of time until the Union representative can be released.
-To assist in this endeavor, the Union will make every effort to have representatives available for this function.
+When an employee properly exerts their Weingarten Rights, the interview must immediately cease, and the employee may:

+- a.
+Be granted a reasonable amount of time to obtain union representation; or - b.
+Waive their Weingarten Rights.

+Management may also continue the investigation without the employee's input.